 When: Available now!

 Why: These totes are cute, affordable, and lightweight.
 Carlos Falchi may be known for his exotic skin bags, but while these ultra suede leopard print totes are not exotic they pack an animalistic punch with the print.
-The small size is $185 while the medium size is $220.

 If you are in NYC today, stop by Bergdorf Goodman to meet Carlos Falchi and his daughter.
 Carlos Falchi is one of those inspiring people that truly loves what he does and puts every bit of passion into his work.
-And then there is Bergdorf Goodman, completely ubiquitous of NYC and one of the best shopping experiences in the world.